react-native-community/discussions-and-proposals/proposals/0000-android-agp-v9-adoption.md

 In addition to manual instructions, we should update `react-native-community/upgrade-helper` so this guidance is included by default.

 In Phase 2, we will migrate widely used libraries.
-To accelerate this, we should include a public request for help in the v0.87.x release post and X announcements.
+To accelerate this, we should include a public request for help in the v0.x.x release post and X announcements.

+As part of the release post, we should add section about deprecating library support from RNGP and recommend using `com.facebook.react.library`.
+The section should include:

+- This is a breaking change for libraries.
+- If this change is shipped, say in 0.89.0 release, the apps when they upgrade to this version will see a deprecation notice for each third party library not using `com.facebook.react.library`.
+This allows the community a decent window to start adopting the new library gradle plugin.
+- In the next few minor releases, the RNGP support for libraries will be removed completely.
+- We will backport the change to the react-native versions in the release window.
+- The react-native versions outside of the release window, will not work with the new library plugin.
+  - The third party libraries may need to allow their users to use a version of their library which is compatible with the react-native version below the lower bound of release window.
+(For eg, 0.85.0 is the lower bound for 0.87.0 main release)

 For Phase 3, we should announce opt-out removal from `react-native-community/template` in the v0.88.x release post and state the expected removal timeline (for example, v0.89.x).